4. Penaltys

 • A team successfully requesting a Team Timeout when they have none remaining

-• A team member who is neither the Captain nor the Designated Alternate successfully requesting a Team Timeout or Official Review
+• A team member who is neither the Captain nor the Alternate successfully requesting a Team Timeout or Official Review

 Officials and Skaters should work together to ensure that the game flows according to the rules.